-Big Data for Patients (BD4P) was a training program to give patient advocates a basic understanding of the science of big data so they can participate more fully and effectively in related initiatives.
-The program hoped to empower patients and advocates by enhancing data science literacy and critical appraisal skills.
-Programatic aims included developing a community of informed and empowered advocates who understand what big data is, how it is being used in research and medicine, its promises and limitations, the challenges, the impact on patients, and how they can use this knowledge.
-Trainees were shown how to communicate on big data issues with policy makers, scientists, physicians, as well as other patients.
+Big Data for Patients (BD4P) training gives patient advocates a basic understanding of the science of big data so they can participate more fully and effectively in related initiatives.
+The program empowers patients and advocates by enhancing data science literacy and critical appraisal skills.
+The program aims to develop a community of informed and empowered advocates who understand what big data is, how it is being used in research and medicine, its promises and limitations, the challenges, the impact on patients, and how they can use this knowledge.
+Trainees learn to communicate on big data issues with policy makers, scientists, physicians, and other patients.

 One way that the Foundation collected initial public input on program development was through an online needs assessment survey conducted from August-October 2015.
 The assessment determined knowledge gaps and solicited input on program curriculum, format, and delivery.
 Information was gathered from a broad range of stakeholders to help project staff identify interests and priority topics for the training program.
 The results identified many subjects of interest, but the three topics that were identified as “most important” to include in the BD4P curriculum were: general use of health data, types of data, and ethical issues in big data.
 These issues, along with many others, were incorporated into the final BD4P curriculum and workshops.